-Those are some eye-popping specs when you consider that the iPad Air gets by on a mere 1GB of RAM, for example, or that the 2013 Nexus 7 offers a resolution of just 323ppi on its 7-inch screen.
+Those are some eye-popping specs, and still better than the iPad Air 2 which now packs 2GB rather than 1, or that the 2013 Nexus 7 offers a resolution of just 323ppi on its 7-inch screen.
 There's much more to a device than raw specs of course, but on paper at least Samsung has produced a true champion.

 The pricing of these slates matches Apple's iPad line - and even the new models.
 The Wi-Fi Tab S 8.4-inch will set you back £319 (US$399.99, AU$479.00) the same as the 16GB Wi-Fi iPad mini 3 and the Wi-Fi Tab S 10.5-inch comes in at £399 (US$499.99, AU$599.00) the same as the 16GB Wi-Fi iPad Air 2.

 3G/4G versions of the tablets that can access mobile networks with a SIM card are also on the way, as are 32GB models.

 Aside from the iPads, the Sony Xperia Z3 Tablet Compact and the Sony Xperia Tablet Z2,, the Galaxy Tab S doesn't have much competition.
 You could put it up against the likes of the Nexus 9 (though it's starting to show its age) but really with most other Android tablets going for less powerful innards and lower prices, Samsung has the premium end largely to itself.
 Has it produced an iPad rival that Android users can be proud of?

 Samsung has never been one to shy away from packing in as many bells and whistles as it can, and the Tab S is no exception.
 Like the Galaxy S5, the tablet boasts a fingerprint scanner that you may or may not prefer to a PIN code.